Getting Started

 Downloading a Layer

-To download data to your computer, you need to have added at least one layer to ‘Your Map’.
+To download data to your computer, you need to have added at least one layer showing in your selected layers stack.
 (Think of 'Your Map' as your shopping basket of data you want to download.)
-Click on the icon to display Your Map.
-When a layer has been added to Your Map, the 'Crop' and 'Download' buttons will become activated.
+When a layer has been added to Your Map, the 'Crop' and 'Download' buttons will become activated and the size of the download will be specified just below the download button (top right of your browsers view.

 You can use the 'Crop' button (which displays a magnify glass select tool) to select (crop) a specific geographic area of the data Layer to download.
 The default is to download the entire Layer.

-Release the mouse button (the orange rectangle will turn into a black outlined box).
+Go to the area on the map you want to crop your data to, and click and hold the mouse button down (the pointer will change to crosshair).
+Drag out a box covering the area you are interested in.
+Release the mouse button (the blue rectangle will turn into a black outlined box).
 You have now defined the desired area you want the data cropped to.
 Note if you are looking at a very dark raster or image layer the black outline may be hard to see.
 We hope to remedy this problem soon.

 To download a Layer, click on the Download button.
 A pop up window will appear.
 Here you can then select the format and projection you wish to receive the data in.
 You will also get an indication of the size of your download.